English

 Facilitating

-KIP methodology is about to be rolled out within the framework of a 5-year, EU-funded project, named Complex Basic Program which aims at decreasing early school leaving by training the teachers of endangered schools.
-All teacher training centres (universities and colleges), the central Education Office and the Hungarian Institute for Educational Research and Development participate.
-The program is planned to run for five years from 2017, on a budget of 9,86 billion HUF, more than 30 million Euros.
-In five years` time, 1500 primary schools are expected to join the program, mostly ones where underprivileged pupils are over-represented and the school’s academic achievement is below the expected level.
-At the moment, universities are planning the exact content and process.
+KIP methodology is about to be rolled out within the framework of a five-year, EU-funded project called the Complex Basic Program, which aims to decrease early school leaving by training teachers in endangered schools.
+All teacher-training centres (universities and colleges), the central Education Office and the Hungarian Institute for Educational Research and Development participate.
+The program is planned to run for five years from 2017, with a budget of 9.86 billion HUF (more than 30 million euros).
+Over five years, 1,500 primary schools are expected to join the program, mostly schools where underprivileged pupils are over-represented and academic achievement is below the expected level.
+Universities are currently planning the exact content and process.

-Hopes are high concerning this project, and so is scepticism.
-As a positive thinker, I say that this initiative could be the thing that activates underachieving schools to change their outdated and failing methodology.
-Furthermore
+Hopes concerning this project are high, but so is scepticism.
+As a positive thinker, I believe this initiative could be what activates underachieving schools to change their outdated and failing methodologies.
+At the same time:

-- project-mechanisms in general are not suitable for sustainable development, mostly because the preparation period always needs more time than planned, real activities in the field are always late and there is too little time until the end of the project to achieve real results;
+• project mechanisms in general are not ideal for sustainable development, mostly because the preparation period always takes longer than planned, real field activities start late, and there is too little time before the end of the project to achieve real results;

-- real school improvement projects, innovation processes need at least eight years;
+• genuine school improvement projects and innovation processes need at least eight years;

-- 1500 schools cannot get close attention which proved to be an absolutely necessary element for success;
+• 1,500 schools cannot receive the close attention that has proven absolutely necessary for success;

-- when the project ends and subsidies cease to come in, schools will find themselves without help and resources; consequently most of them will lose their motivation.
+• when the project ends and subsidies stop, schools will find themselves without help and resources; as a consequence, many will lose their motivation.

-A pilot project was run last school year in a smaller area with eight schools.
-Planning the exact realisation and a larger pilot with 100 schools takes two years.
+A pilot project was run in the previous school year in a smaller region with eight schools.
+Planning the exact implementation and a larger pilot with 100 schools takes two years.

-- It is relatively easy to learn the technology, but the vision, believes, pedagogical concepts, culture, attitude are hard to change.
-Even if they change, they change very slowly and can do so only with continuous reinforcement.
-The focus group of teachers say that according to their dissemination experience, the very first step is the hardest: to recognise the need and the possibility to change and to take up the burden of learning and working even much more than usual, being already overloaded.
-They say that success is the most potent motivator, which comes right from the beginning.
+It is relatively easy to learn the technology, but vision, beliefs, pedagogical concepts, culture and attitudes are hard to change.
+Even when they do change, it happens very slowly and only with continuous reinforcement.
+The focus group of teachers say that, based on their dissemination experience, the very first step is the hardest: recognizing the need and the possibility for change, and accepting the burden of learning and working much more than usual, despite already being overloaded.
+They say that success is the most powerful motivator, and it appears right from the beginning.

-- When there is a governmental force, organisational frameworks and there are financial resources, good practices are much more likely to spread and take root, but the project closure is always a serious threat.
-Participants tend to give up making efforts when financial and professional help ceases.
-It is changing the mindset that can sustain new methods, but this is the hardest to achieve.
+When there is governmental support, an organisational framework and financial resources, good practices are more likely to spread and take root, but the end of a project always poses a serious threat.
+Participants tend to stop making efforts when financial and professional support ceases.
+Only a change in mindset can sustain new methods, and this is the hardest to achieve.

-- Planning resources for the time after the project is always missing at all levels.
-As for the KIP methodology, there is a strong governmental intention behind mainstreaming it in a complemented and modified way.
-Complex Basic Program also includes the Whole Day School concept elaborated earlier, and it is connected to the School Centres project as well, which is aiming at centralising small rural schools where available teachers are scarce.
-A long follow-up phase is included, but the mentoring process is very costly.
+Planning resources for the period after the project ends is always missing at all levels.
+As for KIP methodology, there is a strong governmental intention behind mainstreaming it in a complemented and modified form.
+The Complex Basic Program also includes the previously elaborated Whole Day School concept and is connected to the School Centres project, which aims at centralising small rural schools where teachers are scarce.
+A long follow-up phase is planned, but the mentoring process is very costly.

-- The KIP methodology is supposed to take root during the initial teacher training, that is why the tender was composed in a way that teacher training institutes of all universities participate.
-At the moment, not all centres are convinced that this is the one and only methodology worth promoting.
-The country-wide roll-out is confined to the methodology, however the heart of innovation should be changing the culture of pedagogy.
-The project mechanisms are not in favour of creating sustainable change.
-The universities believe in micro networks.
+KIP methodology is supposed to take root in initial teacher training; this is why the call for proposals was designed to ensure the participation of teacher-training institutes at all universities.
+At present, not all centres are convinced that this is the only methodology worth promoting.
+The countrywide roll-out focuses mainly on the methodology, whereas the heart of innovation should be changing the culture of pedagogy.
+Project mechanisms are not favourable for creating sustainable change.
+Universities tend to believe more in micro-networks.

-- KIP was chosen to be mainstreamed because it is cheaper and there are more experts than in other programs possibly capable of providing teacher trainings and mentoring.
-The KIP methodology gave the basis for this new Complex Basic Program (project), but it is not named explicitly in the call for proposals.
-The Ministry of Human Resources took part in defining the goals and the expectations of this project, and a government decree decided on the chosen model.
+KIP was chosen for mainstreaming because it is relatively inexpensive and there are more experts available than in other programs capable of providing teacher training and mentoring.
+KIP methodology provided the basis for this new Complex Basic Program, but it is not named explicitly in the call for proposals.
+The Ministry of Human Resources took part in defining the goals and expectations of this project, and a government decree decided on the chosen model.

 Bibliography